How To Make Homemade Meals Daily – The EASY Way

 Endless Soup

-I was looking for a healthier and more vegetable-heavy quick lunch choice than sandwiches.
-So I started opting for Endless Soup.
+For a healthier and more vegetable-heavy quick lunch choice than sandwiches I started opting for Endless Soup where I make a large pot of soup and add to it each day.

 Endless Soup Pot.
 Serving homemade meals every day doesn't have to be hard or time consuming.
 There are lots of easy shortcuts.
 Come see! #TexasHomesteader

-I start of by making a meat-heavy soup and we enjoy it as a meal.
+I start by making a meat-heavy soup and we enjoy it as a meal.
 Then next time I bring that soup pot from the fridge I’ll add a can of vegetables – broth & all.

 Over the course of a few days that soup becomes more brothy and veggie heavy – my favorite.

 I’ll enjoy that soup for healthier lunches for several days before I quit adding veggies to the soup pot and allow the rest of the soup to be eaten.
+It’s a healthier lunch option than sandwiches yet just as fast to serve.

 Utilizing Leftover Ingredients